lucasjellema/katacoda-scenarios/oci-functions-1/step2.md

 Open the OCI Console in your browser using the URL shown in the terminal window.

 Alternatively, open [OCI Function Console](https://console.us-ashburn-1.oraclecloud.com/functions) and click on the application that you have just created.

+Click on the function Hello in the Console.
+Check the metrics tab.
+You should see an indication of the number of times you have invoked the function.
+You can invoke the function a few additional times to see the effect on the metrics.

 ## Resources